 The best time to go

-The best light at the Bangkok airplane graveyard is definitely in the late afternoon.
+The best light is definitely in the late afternoon.
 The broad, exposed sides of the planes are fully illuminated by the afternoon sun, and the low angle lets the sun shine in through the plane’s windows creating great shadows.
 If you can’t make it then, the morning would be good as well, but it’s harder to shoot the lit up side at that time (unless you walk along the canal as mentioned above).
 At midday it would still be worth visiting, but there wouldn’t be much light coming into the airplanes.
 Plus it would be blazing hot.

 Urban exploration (urbex) is not safe, and that’s part of the appeal for many.
 This is a junkyard and it is full of dangers.
 There are floors collapsing or missing altogether.
 Some panels and sections of aircraft are leaning up and could fall at any time.
 And there are lots of pieces of jagged metal sticking out.
 The high grass around the planes could have snakes so don’t spend too much time there.
 Please be careful.
 All it would take would be one bad accident here and the authorities would come in and close it down.
 Please don’t be the one to ruin it for everyone else.